-10.5.3 Work in Advance of Shift.
-An employee who reports to work in advance of the assigned shift will not be released from duty prior to the completion of that scheduled shift for the purpose of avoiding overtime pay unless there is mutual consent.
+10.4.1 Work in Advance of Shift.
+A nurse who reports to work in advance of the assigned shift will not be released from duty prior to the completion of that scheduled shift for the purpose of avoiding overtime pay unless there is mutual consent.

-10.5.4 Work on Day Off.
-Full-time employees who work on their regularly scheduled day off shall be paid at the rate of one and one-half $(1 \frac{1}{2})$ times the regular rate of pay for the hours worked, unless there is mutual consent.
-Part-time employees, who work on a day not regularly scheduled, shall be paid at the applicable rate of pay.
+10.4.2 Work on Day Off.
+Full-time nurses who work on their regularly scheduled day off shall be paid at the rate of one and one-half $(1 \ 1/2)$ times the regular rate of pay for the hours worked, unless there is mutual consent.
+Part-time nurses who work on a day not regularly scheduled shall be paid at the applicable rate of pay.

-10.6 Meal/Rest Periods.
-All employees shall receive an unpaid meal period of one-half (1/2) hour.
-Employees who are required to work during their meal period shall be paid for the time worked as required by law.
-All employees shall be allowed a paid rest period of fifteen (15) minutes in each half shift of four (4) hours or more duration.
+10.5 Meal/Rest Periods.
+Meal periods and rest periods shall be administered in accordance with state law (WAC 296-126-092).
+Nurses shall be allowed an unpaid meal period of one-half (1/2) hour.
+Nurses required by the Employer to remain on duty or in the Medical Center during their meal period shall be compensated for such time at the appropriate rate of pay.
+All nurses shall be allowed a rest period of fifteen (15) minutes on the Employer's time, for each four (4) hours of working time.
 Employees shall immediately contact their supervisor (or designee) in the event they determine that they may be unable to take a rest break, so that other arrangements may be made.